 With all these numbers, you can increase their power by adding two numbers you have an affinity with together.
 For instance, pairing two and nine for the 29th is beneficial because it is associated with companionship, compassion, teamwork, and diplomacy.

-Using numerology can also be a unique way to incorporate positive vibes into your wedding date.
+Using numerology to choose your wedding date can also be a unique way to incorporate positive vibes into your wedding day.
 Numerologists believe that your Life Path Number, which can be found by adding up digits from your birthday, defines who you are.

 Here's some quick math to help identify your Life Path Number:

-The 20th and 21st on the month in every day of 2021 are wonderful wedding days.
+The 20th and 21st of the month on every day of 2021 are wonderful wedding days.
 The same goes for the 1st and 2nd of the month if you want to round out your wedding anniversary numbers.
-This year there is a Friday the 13th in August - which some couples choose for extra kicks.
+This year there is a Friday the 13th in August, which some couples choose for extra kicks.
 There are also two beautiful palindrome dates in December: the 11th and 21st which will look eye-catching on Save The Date cards while also being easy to remember for years to come!

-Choosing to getting married when the moon is full is auspicious in many folk tales.
-It certainly looks beautiful during nighttime wedding photographs (although so does a star filled sky when the moon is waning!).
+Choosing to get married when the moon is full is auspicious in many folk tales.
+It certainly looks beautiful during nighttime wedding photographs (although so does a star-filled sky when the moon is waning!).
 The ancient Greeks believed that marriages during the full Moon were the most prosperous and happiest.